Bescher-Kilani/Digital-Twins/README.md

 ## Project Background

 This work was commissioned by the Fraunhofer-Institut für Optronik, Systemtechnik und Bildauswertung (IOSB) in Karlsruhe and carried out as part of the university course "Praxis der Softwareentwicklung".
-A team of five students developed the application with the objective of making Digital Twin modeling more accessible, intuitive, and efficient.
+A team of four students developed the application with the objective of making Digital Twin modeling more accessible, intuitive, and efficient.

 ---